oluwadunni1/coop-database/README.md

 **3.1 Publishing Member Statements**

 The database was deployed to a cloud server, enabling members access to their personalized account statements and review their annual transactions.
-[View Report Here](https://5a90nh-dunni-olu0ajayi.shinyapps.io/statement/).
+[Click to view statement](https://5a90nh-dunni-olu0ajayi.shinyapps.io/statement/).

 **3.2 Administrative Report**

 A comprehensive report was also generated to provide insights into the cooperative society's financial performance.
-[View Report Here](https://oluwadunni1.github.io/coop-database/)
+[Click to view report](https://oluwadunni1.github.io/coop-database/)

 ## 4. Database Schema
 The key tables in the database include: